himankpathak/Game-Engine-Design/README.md

-### Assignment 1
+### Assignment 1 - Himank Pathak

-- Move the plater using WASD keys.
+Simple AfterBurner module which allows camera movement and placing blocks on the field.
-- Place a block using Spacebar key.
+Player control instructions are in [Instructions.md](Instructions.md)